dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-inject.md

 end
 ```

-This is very different from how `select` works.
+This is very different from how `select` works, as demonstrated below.

 ```ruby
 >> output = [1,2,3].map do |num|